 “I considered an opposite to Orwell’s ‘1984’ and took that to the extreme level where there are no public services, and people are at the mercy of corporations.
 It’s not a pro-government or anti-government statement but demonstrates how a corporate government can be oppressive,” he continued.

-In addition to the fact that “Nova’s Blade” is a captivating story that elicits strong emotions from readers, the book also benefits from Lawson’s writing style, which is digestible for most audeiences.
-Lawson provides multiple perspectives of events that occur in the book, offering ample evidence into the motivations of each character.
+In addition to the fact that “Nova’s Blade” is a captivating story that elicits strong emotions from readers, the book also benefits from Sci-fi’s writing style, which is digestible for most audeiences.
+He provides multiple perspectives of events that occur in the book, offering ample evidence into the motivations of each character.